Skip to main content

 Orbinum-Specific Configuration

-Verification Keys (Built-in)
+Verification Keys (On-chain Registry)

 • Generated from circuit compilation in orbinum/circuits

-• unshield.rs - Withdraw from shielded pool
+• unshield - Withdraw from shielded pool

 RPC Configuration for Privacy Operations